mathsyouth/devstack/install/cloudify-clearwater/opnfv-cloudify-clearwater/cloudify.md

 ### Deploy Cloudify Management Server

-For more explanation, [see](http://docs.getcloudify.org/3.4.0/manager/bootstrapping/) the cloudify bootstrap documentation !
+For more explanation, [see](http://docs.getcloudify.org/3.4.0/manager/bootstrapping/) the cloudify bootstrap documentation!

 1. Log into `cloudify-cli` (the host where you installed the Cloudify CLI) and enter in the virtual environment with source command <br>